James Madison Program: Assistant Director

 Qualified candidates must have:

-- record of politics-related scholarly publications, both articles and books;
+- a record of politics-related scholarly publications, both articles and books;

-- and demonstrated expertise in American constitutional law, American political institutions, and American and Western political thought
+- and demonstrated expertise in American political institutions and American and Western political thought.

-- Related experience in undergraduate teaching and administration
+Related experience in undergraduate teaching and administration is preferred.

 Applications will be accepted on a rolling basis.